The NC3Rs and the Institute of Animal Technology (IAT) are hosting an Animal Technicians’ Symposium on 2 October 2019.

 Full attendance at the symposium carries 5 IAT CPD points.

-The programme will consist of presentations, posters and networking opportunities aimed at primarily junior animal technicians.
+The programme consists of presentations, posters and networking opportunities, aimed at primarily junior animal technicians.
 Speakers from academia and industry will present the latest refinement opportunities and approaches to improving animal welfare in laboratory animals.
 Confirmed speakers include:

 - Dr Lynne Sneddon (University of Liverpool) - Refinements in zebrafish research: improving welfare through behavioural assessment and enrichment